 Can Dogs Get Braces?

 Many breeds typically have odd teeth, whether it be overbites, underbites, or crooked teeth making it difficult to close their mouths or chew.
-If your dog has teeth which hit other teeth or soft tissue when they chew or bark, your veterinarian can advise you on braces for your dog.
-Though some veterinarians may suggest pulling the obtrusive teeth, if your dog is still young and the affected teeth are necessary for the years to come, your vet might instead suggest putting braces on your dog’s teeth to correct the alignment, giving your dog better overall health.
+If your dog has teeth that hit other teeth or soft tissue when they chew or bark, your veterinarian can advise you on braces for your dog.
+Though some veterinarians may suggest pulling the obtrusive teeth, if your dog is still young and the affected teeth are necessary for the years to come, your vet might instead suggest putting braces on your dog’s teeth to correct the alignment, giving your furry buddy better overall health.